PLEASE READ-REQUIRED INFORMATION!

 Any student not in compliance with the physical and/or immunization requirements will be excluded from school beginning October 15th until the correct information is submitted to the Health Office.

 Begining 2019-2020 School Year: All 9th graders are required to have a dental exam.
 Proof of the exam may be submitted to the Health Office anytime during the student’s 9th grade year.
-Dental Form
+Please fill out this Dental Form and turn it into the Health Office as proof of the exam.
+If you are in need of a dental waiver form, that can be found here: Dental Examination Waiver.

 The following immunizations are required for all high school students in accordance with The Illinois School Code and Illinois Department of Public Health: